ASC employee leads LRC optimization efforts

 |0

-This work, ASC employee leads LRC optimization efforts [Image 2 of 2], by Sarah Patterson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, ASC employee leads LRC optimization efforts, by Sarah Patterson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT